Hitman in New Jersey murder-for-hire sentenced to 16 years

 Also housed at the prison during that time period was James Caddle, Sean Caddle’s brother, although it’s not known whether he knew Bratsenis or Africa.
 James Caddle died in 2016, according to an obituary posted online.

-After being released from prison, Africa and Bratsenis robbed two banks in Connecticut in 2014, including one weeks before Galdieri’s killing.
-Bratsenis was arrested after one of the robberies and has been jailed ever since.
-Both men have pleaded guilty.
-Africa was sentenced to a decade in the robbery; Bratsenis got eight years.
+After being released from prison, authorities said Africa and Bratsenis robbed two Connecticut banks in Darien and Trumbull in 2014, including one weeks before Galdieri’s killing.
+Africa robbed a third bank with another man in Stratford later in 2014, prosecutors said.
+Both Bratsenis and Africa pleaded guilty and were sentenced to eight and 10 years in prison for the robberies, respectively.